Viedma, Río Negro

 Viedma ([ˈbjeðma]) is the capital and fourth largest city of the Río Negro Province, in northern Patagonia, Argentina.
-The city has 80,632 inhabitants (2020), and is located on the southern margin of the Negro River, about 30 kilometres off the Atlantic Coast, and 960 km from the city of Buenos Aires on the National Route 3.
+The city has 57,341 inhabitants (2022 Census - final result), and is located on the southern margin of the Negro River, about 30 kilometres off the Atlantic Coast, and 960 km from the city of Buenos Aires on the National Route 3.

 History

 Together with the city of Carmen de Patagones across the river in Buenos Aires Province, Viedma is the oldest European settlement in Patagonia, founded by Francisco de Viedma y Narváez under the name of Nuestra Señora del Carmen on 22 April 1779.
 Originally the two cities were one, called Carmen de Patagones.
 The original fort was built on the south side of the river in modern Viedma, but it was destroyed within a few months.
 A new fort was built on the north side, in modern Carmen de Patagones.
 This fort lasted much longer, and the tower still stands today.
 The town grew and eventually expanded back across the river into modern-day Viedma.
 On 11 October 1878, the town was split, with the Río Negro as their border.

 With the Conquest of the Desert, the city became the capital of all Argentine Patagonia and later, when that was further divided into smaller territories, the capital of the Río Negro Territory.
 In 1880, Alvaro Barros, the first governor of Río Negro, changed the name of the city to Viedma.
 During severe flooding in 1889, the capital of Río Negro was temporary moved to Choele Choel, but was quickly restored to Viedma.

-In 1986, during the presidency of Raúl Alfonsín, a proposal was made to move the federal capital from Buenos Aires to Viedma.
+In 1986, during the presidency of Raúl Alfonsín, a proposal was made to move the federal capital from Buenos Aires to a new federal district encompassing both Viedma and Carmen de Patagones.
 This was to reduce congestion in Buenos Aires, to help develop Patagonia, and to promote the development of the interior.
 A bill to that effect was passed by Congress the following year, but owing to economic problems, the project had stagnated by the end of the Alfonsín administration in 1989.